LeanFramework/lean/README.md

 it passes paramters from routes through to the callback defined by the user through a `Map<string, mixed>` in the function.

+__Update__: I've now begun porting the Request and Response API/Classes over, and building the public `Lean\Lean` class and API.
+I think I'll be able to do it all in strict mode, too, but it may entail some divergence from Slim's API, we'll see what happens!

 ## Installation
 Currently this needs a bit of work, but clone this repository down and run `composer install`.
 The you'll want to point Nginx at it (I need to rework the